The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Other Datasets

 Whilst there is, to our knowledge, no complete database of elliptic fibration yet, there is a classification \cite{Morrison:1996na} of the possible bases $B$ as well as a computation of Hodge numbers \cite{ellhodge}.
 In brief, the Chern classes of the 3-fold can be written in terms of those of the base as \cite{FMW}

-The base itself can only be of 4 types: \begin{enumerate} \item del Pezzo surface { $dP_{r = 1, \ldots, 9}$}, i.e., $\IP^2$ blown up at $r$ points; \item Hirzebruch surface {$\IF_{r = 0, \ldots 12}$}, i.e., $\IP^1$-bundle over $\IP^1$; \item Enriques surface {$E$}, i.e, a particular involution of K3 surface; \item Blowups of $\IF_r$; \end{enumerate} The del Pezzo and Hirzebruch surfaces are so central both to complex geometry and to today's theoretical physics that we shall devote an appendix introducing some of their properties in \ref{ap:dPF}.
+The base itself can only be of 4 types: \begin{enumerate} \item del Pezzo surface { $dP_{r = 0, 1, \ldots, 9}$}, i.e., $\IP^2$ blown up at $r$ points; \item Hirzebruch surface {$\IF_{r = 0, \ldots 12}$}, i.e., $\IP^1$-bundle over $\IP^1$; \item Enriques surface {$E$}, i.e, a particular involution of K3 surface; \item Blowups of $\IF_r$; \end{enumerate} The del Pezzo and Hirzebruch surfaces are so central both to complex geometry and to today's theoretical physics that we shall devote an appendix introducing some of their properties in \ref{ap:dPF}.
+Furthermore, a beautiful fact about elliptic fibrations is the classification by Kodaira of possible singularity types, for which we also leave the reader to appendix in \ref{ap:Kodaira}.